 Paul J. D’Ambrosio, Ph.D.

-Paul J. D’Ambrosio is associate professor of Chinese philosophy at East China Normal University in Shanghai, China, fellow of the Institute of Modern Chinese Thought and Culture, dean of the Center for Intercultural Research, and co-director of the English language M.A. and Ph.D. program in Chinese philosophy.
+Paul J. D’Ambrosio is professor of Chinese philosophy at East China Normal University in Shanghai, China, fellow of the Institute of Modern Chinese Thought and Culture, dean of the Center for Intercultural Research, and co-director of the English language M.A. and Ph.D. program in Chinese philosophy.

 PAUL J. D’AMBROSIO is author of 真假之间 (Between Genuineness and Pretense) (Kongxue tang, 2020), and editor (with Michael Sandel) of Encountering China (Harvard University Press, 2018).
 Additionally, he has authored over eighty articles, chapters, and reviews, and is translator of over a dozen books on Chinese philosophy.